philschatz/project-bot/README.md

 It also allows you to customize the rules for moving Issues between Columns.

+# Installation

+Go to [The project-bot App homepage](https://github.com/apps/project-bot) and click `[Configure]` to have it run on **Public** Project Boards.

+To see what it looks like, you can look at the [Projects for this Repository](https://github.com/philschatz/project-bot/projects).

 # Example Automation Card

 To create an Automation Rule, create a Card in a Project like this: